-I’m a huge podcast junkie when I travel, and when I am driving around, and when I’m cleaning the house … basically, I’m constantly listening to podcasts.
-Here are more than a few to check out.
+I’m a huge podcast junkie when I am driving around, taking a walk around the neighborhood, when I’m cleaning the house, and especially when I'm traveling. … basically, I’m constantly listening to podcasts, and have more than a few for you to check out.

 Interested in podcasts and travel?